peterlembke/laravel_keyvalue/src/Repositories/README.md

 ## Usage
 A repository is just a normal class with an interface.
-The logic classes are the same thing.
+The logic classes are built in the same way.

 You can use a repository from another package in a so called dependency injection.
 Then you reference the interface class in your constructor and you will get the class that are bound to the interface.